-$1,107 Movers From New Jersey to Alabama
+($1,135) Cost of Moving From New Jersey to Alabama

 Moving the reverse route?
-We’ve got you covered with our Moving from Alabama to New Jersey guide.
+We’ve got you covered with our moving from Alabama to New Jersey guide.

-The best New Jersey to Alabama movers
+The best New Jersey to Alabama full-service movers

 - Safeway Moving: Best overall value